 value: '/opt/signalfx'

-Send data directly to Observability Cloud πŸ”—
+Send data directly to Splunk Observability Cloud πŸ”—

 By default, the instrumentation sends all telemetry to the local instance of the Splunk Distribution of OpenTelemetry Collector.

-To bypass the OTel Collector and send data directly to Observability Cloud, set the following environment variables:
+To bypass the OTel Collector and send data directly to Splunk Observability Cloud, set the following environment variables:

 $env:SIGNALFX_ACCESS_TOKEN=<access_token>